Balakan District

 Balakan District (Balakən rayonu, Билкан мухъ) is one of the 66 districts of Azerbaijan.
-It is located in the north of the country and belongs to the Shaki-Zagatala Economic Region.
-The district borders the district of Zagatala, and the Russian Republic of Dagestan.
+It is located in the north of the country, in the Shaki-Zagatala Economic Region.
+The district borders the district of Zagatala, as well as the Kakheti region of Georgia and the Russian Republic of Dagestan.
 Its capital and largest city is Balakan.
 As of 2020, the district had a population of 99,100.

 History

 Before creation of district

-Archaeological finds including many historical monuments and kurgans in the region speak of early human habitation.
+Archaeological finds including multiple historical monuments and kurgans in the region speak of early human habitation.
 Balakan was a part of Caucasian Albania.
 A Greek writer of the time who authored books on the battle between the Roman troops and Caucasian Albanians on the bank of Alazani (Qanıx) river in 65 AD., described the locals as calm, prideful and full of courage.

 In the 7th century, Balakan was invaded by Arabs and Balakən settlement was destroyed.
 After the Arab rule was overthrown in 9th–10th centuries, Balakan established its political and economic links with Shaki.
 Both provinces developed sericulture as their primary industry.

-The etymology of names such as "Getovlar" (similar to Hettax), Hunbulanchay (similar to Huns), Ingiloy (similar to Gellah) and others confirm habitation of the region by early nomadic Turkic tribes.

 In 1803, the territory of the Balakan District was incorporated into the Russian Empire and was administratively part of Georgia until 1842, when it became a separate oblast.
 Two years later, the self-governing communities of Djaro-Belokani was founded.
 From 1860 until the end of the Russian Empire territory of the district was part of the Tiflis Governorate.

 After the independence of Georgia and Azerbaijan in 1918, the territory was subject to dispute between the 2 countries.
 After the Soviet takeover of Azerbaijan, Georgia established control over region, however, the territory was given to Azerbaijani SSR after Georgia was annexed by Soviet Union.